 Well, when the tail of this head intruder was in my way, I knew what it is: The Sentry is doing its duty – gazing the landscape for predators.

 The sweet animals are digging for food in the desert.
 Maybe for snake too!

 I went on with my job taking photographs on the ground.
 Crawling in the sand over bushes and around.
 This Suricate guard on my head seemed to enjoy the free ride on a tower.
 It was fine with me as long it did not pee or bite.
-None of that happened along their journey.
+None of that happened along the journey.
 After about 10min, he left me while I was on the ground again, not too long, and the next Scout was on my shoulder.
 “Hello, little chap, wanna free ride too?”

 We spent about 2-3 hours with the whole family, walking across the desert about 2-3km to another underground castle.
 One after the other disappeared into the burrow for a cooler spot.
 The last animal had another look and gone.
 I was again wondering that so many animals have space in this underground castle.
 I should not forget to mention that these funny creatures are also like us!

-All our wild animals images are for sale as an image license as well as prints in my portfolio.
+All our wild animals images are for sale as an image license as well as wall art prints in my portfolio.
 Do you have a few more minutes?
 Why not check out another African wildlife post on my blog or the tiger eyes.